Chefman Air Fryer Review: Crispy Meals for Canadian Kitchens (2026)

 Is the Chefman Air Fryer covered by a Canadian warranty?

-The manufacturer does not specify warranty details in the research bundle, but Best Buy Canada and Walmart Canada typically offer 1-year limited warranties on electronics.
+Chefman does not prominently specify warranty details for this model, but Best Buy Canada and Walmart Canada typically offer 1-year limited warranties on electronics.
 Always confirm coverage at point of sale before purchasing.

 Can I use the Chefman Air Fryer with a Canadian power adapter?